Aljgutier/react_firebase/README.md

 ```

-The `import.meta.env.VITE_KEY` pattern is the method for importing build time metadata (e.g.,environment variatles).
+The `import.meta.env.VITE_KEY` pattern is the method for importing build-time metadata (e.g.,environment variatbles).
 The "`Vite_`" prefix is required to expose variables to the frontend.

 In the src directory, create the `vite-env.d.ts` file with the following contents.

-In addition to initializing the environment variables for the application, the above code also

-- imports getAuth which supports login with Email and Password, signout, and onAuthStateChanged.
-- then the Auth service is initialized and exported so it is available anywhere in the application
+In addition to initializing the application's environment variables, the above code also imports getAuth, which supports login with Email and Password, signout, and onAuthStateChanged.
+Additionally, the Auth service is initialized and exported so it is available anywhere in the application

 ```JS
 /// <reference types="vite/client" />